origoss-labs/charts/charts/corteza/README.md

 ## PostgreSQL

 Persistance is a key element of Corteza.
 It uses PostgreSQL to store data.
 To manage your own database in the cluster use the below configuration.
-The field `externalDatabase.enabled` must be disabled in order to use this configuration.
+Enabling `externalDatabase` overrides the `postgresql` configuration.

 ```yaml
 postgresql: